DCC-EX/dcc-ex.github.io/docs/reference/software/hal-config.rst

 This command associates sensor ID 201 with VPIN 164 (MCP23017 first pin) and enables pull-up.

-When the sensor activates and deactivates, the following messages are sent by DCC++ EX over the serial output:
+When the sensor activates and deactivates, the following messages are sent by |EX-CS| over the serial output:

 .. code-block::